ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

    they check back later to see that the label-version pair they observed was not removed before it could be detected by the label owner.

-This guarantees that if a malicious value for a label is added to the log, then either it is detected by the label owner, or if it is removed/obscured from the log before the label owner can detect it, then any users that observed it will detect its removal.
+This ensures that if a malicious value for a label is added to the log, then either it is detected by the label owner, or if it is removed/obscured from the log before the label owner can detect it, then any users that observed it will detect its removal.